mackolak/shipyard/README.md

 This application is used to add new ships and getting list of all ships from/to shipyard

+To run the application run command **npm start**

+## Documentation

+**Not finished yet, documentation is empty right now** Swagger documentation for shipyard routes is available when the application is running on http://localhost:4200/doc

 ## Test

 To run tests for the application **npm ci** command needs to be run and then tests can be started by running **npm test** command.
 Test coverage is set for 90% for Statements